 Maximilian’s left leg was trapped under the dead animal.
 Bernice stroked her lover’s cheek.
 Thankfully he looked at peace.
 She ripped a piece of material from her petticoat and wiped the blood from his forehead.
 She would carry the message of his bravery and death back to his family.
-Blood re-appeared on his forehead, and again Bernice wiped it away and then a third time.
+Blood reappeared on his forehead, and Bernice wiped it away twice and then a third time.
 Suddenly Bernice remembered one of her discussions with Florence.
 Blood will only flow if the heart still beats.
 Maximilian was alive.
 The realization filled her with joy and a renewed sense of urgency.
 She must get him to safety.

 She took hold of his leg and pulled but could not free it from under the horse.
 Maximilian groaned.
 His agonized cry spurred her on.
 The pain from his shattered leg must be unbearable.
 She lay on her back and wriggled forward until both feet were on Neptune’s side.
 She again took up Maximilian’s leg and pushed and pulled.
 For a moment, nothing happened, then slowly, the leg came free.

 She scrambled to her feet, looking for the horse.
 It had gone.
 Fifty metres away, a horse licked the face of an unmoving soldier.
 Bernice moved stealthily towards it and grabbed at the reins.
 The horse came willingly.
 Now Bernice contemplated just how she might get Maximilian onto its back.
-Then she heard hoofbeats.
+Then she heard hooves.
 She looked up, expecting to see reinforcements.
 Instead, it was a squad of Russian cavalry.
-They circled her then stopped.
+They circled her, then stopped.
 No one spoke.
 Just watched.

 “What is a woman doing on the field of battle?”

 Bernice turned to confront the man who had spoken.

 “Why are you here?”
 The Russian repeated.